 The Role of Teachers in Modern Education

 Today, teachers do more for our children than simply teach them.
-Often, they are also a parent, a friend, a counsellor, a disciplinarian.
-Their job is not only to educate our children but also to counsel them, to be their friend when they need one, to be a shoulder to cry on, to help them become valuable members of our society.
+Their role is not only to educate them, but also counsel them, be their friend when they need one, be a shoulder to cry on and help them become valuable members of society.

-The world is changing – we have seen huge technological changes over the past few years, allowing for the introduction of global influences and access that would have been unheard of 30 years ago.
-So many children have a smartphone in their pocket, giving them 24/7 access to the information highway of the internet.
-Everything they can possibly want to know can be found out on a Wikipedia page, so how can a teacher possibly hope to compete with that?
-As they get older, students soon find that they can skip going to lectures as they can access the same information online in Youtube videos and webpages.
+The world is changing – we have seen huge technological changes over the past few years.
+The introduction of global influences and access unheard of 30 years ago, such as today’s children, like adults, having smartphones in their pockets.
+Allowing them 24/7 access to the information highway of the internet.
+Everything they possibly want to know can be found on a Wikipedia page.
+So how can a teacher possibly compete with that?

 As children get older, students soon find that they can skip going to lectures as they can access the same information online in YouTube videos and webpages.
 It’s time therefore to realise we need to change the way we teach children to stay up to date.